Amos47/2400/Chapter2/Ch02_Backstory.md

 Why matters all of this?
 It matters because as systems and sensors proliferate and their ability to communicate improves, so improves their ability to measure with more and more precision in more and more places at lower and lower resolutions at increasing rates of speed providing a richer and richer stream of input data to flow into and to generate our contexts.
 And that’s how decisions get made.
 As ICT is increasingly able to provide more and more context, machines are more and more able to work at a resolution level that is not only *good enough* for most situations, but maybe better than we humans can do...
 And with such great context, better and better information is generated and more and more decisions can be made for us by machines far below our level of consciousness.
 We'll be the spinning wheels.
 So fast, we can't see it happen.

 ### And finally, the rapidly declining cost of computing

-We end this chapter with an astonishing table from our friends at Wikipedia on the cost of computing.
+We end this section with an astonishing table from our friends at Wikipedia on the cost of computing.
 A *gigaflop* is described as *the power to execute one billion floating point calculations per second*.
 A floating point operation (or a FLOP) is any algebraic manipulation (+ - * /) involving two numbers which have decimal places.
 So 2 (two) is an *integer* but 2.0 (two point zero) is a *floating point number*. *Ergo* a FLOP might be the mathematical operation to multiply 1.0 by 1.0.
 Floating point arithmetic takes longer than integer arithmetic.
 A computer processor's power is often measured in *gigaflops*, providing a universal standard for speed of execution (the *s* at the end stands for *per second*), which is a proxy for computing power.
 The more flops a system can do in a second, the more powerful the system.

 Below is a table equating gigaflops with dollars.
 How much did the computing power to effect one gigaflop cost, down through the annals of computer history?
 Here's what Wikipedia has to say (it will astonish you):